Antler-Digital/nextjs-storyblok-tailwind/README.md

 ## Update 11/07/22

 - Update to the new v2 requirements
-- To access the CMS use /admin/editor.html
+- To access the CMS use /admin
-  - This prevents the need for https on the webapp
+  - This prevents the need for https on the Storyblok webapp
 - Add Husky and Git CZ
   - Commit now with `yarn cz`